Don’t let the massive crowds ruin your experience — read this Shanghai Disneyland guide to make the most out of your trip!

 Enchanted Storybook Castle (Gardens of Imagination) - Things to do in Shanghai Disneyland

-Disneyland is always a big-ticket item on the list of tourist must-dos, making it packed almost all year round.
-Crowds can get pretty insane, especially at rope drop (when the park opens for the day).
+Disneyland is always a big-ticket item on tourists’ must-do’s , which means crowds can get insane almost all year-round, especially at rope drop (when the park opens for the day).

 Pre-booking tickets online via Klook helped save us a lot of trouble and took away the unnecessary anxiety of having to purchase tickets on the spot.
 And it saves you money as well!